Confused about your exam or college applications?

 |Total Number of Candidates Qualified AP EDCET Exam||11,490|

 |Total Number of Seats in Government B.Ed Colleges||1056|

 Based on the above statistics, it can be seen that not many candidates are keen to take up the AP EDCET exam.
 This year also only 11,490 students qualified the AP EDCET exam.
 Comparative to the previous year the number of B.Ed seats in Andhra Pradesh has reduced even then 90% of the seats are lying vacant.
 Mushrooming of B.Ed colleges is also one of the reasons for the same.

-There are 508 B.Ed colleges across the state which offer a total number of 45,680 seats.
-This year, around 9,500 students took the AP EDCET examination which was conducted for the admission to B.Ed course.
-EDCET examination received a poor response in some districts where at least 500 students did not take the examination.
+There are more than 450 B.Ed colleges across the state which offer a total number of 31,433 seats.
+This year, around 11,490 students, took the AP EDCET examination which was conducted for the admission to B.Ed course.